 FIGURE 1.
-From Quantum mechanics to quantum computing: key milestones

-Integral to quantum computing are quantum gates, or "Q gates," which function similarly to classical computing's logical gates but with distinct quantum properties.
-They operate on qubits, enabling them to exist in superposition and become entangled.
-These gates typically perform unitary operations that reversibly alter gubit states, crucial for maintaining guantum information coherence and for error correction in guantum computing.
+From Quantum mechanics to quantum computing: key milestones gubit states, crucial for maintaining quantum information coherence and for error correction in quantum computing.
 Common quantum gates include the Pauli Gates (X, Y, Z), which rotate qubits around the Bloch sphere's axes, and the Hadamard Gate (H), which transforms definite states into superposition states.
-Controlled Gates like CNOT and CZ perform conditional operations based on the state of another qubit, facilitating entanglement.
+Controlled Gates like CNOT (2-qubit quantum logic gate, also known as the Controlled-X gate) and CZ (2-qubit gate with one qubit acting as the control and the other as the target, use for phase-shift) perform conditional operations based on the state of another qubit, facilitating entanglement.
 Quantum algorithms are constructed by arranging these gates in specific sequences to form circuits, with the configuration and choice of gates defining the function of the algorithm.
-However, guantum gates are bound by guantum mechanics principles, such as the no-cloning theorem, which states it's impossible to create an exact copy of an unknown quantum state, and the fact that measuring a quantum state typically disturbs it, collapsing superpositions into definite states.
+However, quantum gates are bound by quantum mechanics principles, such as the no-cloning theorem, which states it's impossible to create an exact copy of an unknown quantum state.
+The fact that measuring a quantum state typically disturbs the specific sequences of the gates, collapsing superpositions into undefined states.